-It is recommended by Ruscic, following the defacto standard in thermochemical data tabulations, that computed data should be provided with an enlarged uncertainty, $u{95}$ , enabling to define a 95% confidence interval for the true value.
-A major difficulty we evidenced in the present study is that converting a standard uncertainty, such as $u_p$ , to a confidence interval requires the knowledge of the errors distribution.
-For instance, for a normal distribution, one would have $u{95} \simeq 2 u_p$ , whereas for a uniform distribution $u{95} \simeq 1.65 u_p$ .
-Considering the varied and non-standard shapes of the errors distributions observed for the calibrated DFAs (Figs. 4-6), the estimation of $u{95}$ cannot be done as simply as for standard distributions.
-A numerical estimation of a confidence interval based on the 2.5% and 97.5% quantiles could be done, but one is facing again the problem of small sample size, even more sharply for the estimation of extreme quantiles than for the standard deviation (for a 28 points sample, there is in average less than one point in each of the 2.5% external intervals).
+5.3.
+From Standard Uncertainty to Enlarged Uncertainty.
+It is recommended by Ruscic, following the de facto standard in thermochemical data tabulations, that computed data should be provided with an enlarged uncertainty, $u{95}$ , enabling us to define a 95% confidence interval for the true value.
+A major difficulty we evidenced in the present study is that converting a standard uncertainty, such as $u{p}$ , to a confidence interval requires the knowledge of the errors distribution.
+For instance, for a normal distribution, one would have $u{95} \simeq 2u_p$ , whereas for a uniform distribution $u{95} \simeq$ $1.65u{p}$ .
+Considering the varied and nonstandard shapes of the errors distributions observed for the calibrated DFAs (Figures 4-6), the estimation of $u{95}$ cannot be done as simply as for standard distributions.
+A numerical estimation of a confidence interval based on the 2.5% and 97.5% quantiles could be done, but one is facing again the problem of small sample size, even more sharply for the estimation of extreme quantiles than for the standard deviation (for a 28 points sample, there is, on average, less than one point in each of the 2.5% external intervals).

-We would like also to stress out that there is no reason why we should expect errors produced by (calibrated) DFAs to follow normal distributions.
+We also stress that there is no reason we should expect errors produced by (calibrated) DFAs to follow normal distributions.
 Model discrepancy generates property-dependent systematic errors with no predictable distribution.
 Normality is only to be expected as a limit case for methods with null inadequacy errors, when the errors are dominated by assumed normal reference data uncertainties.
 Moreover, the small sample size and the selection process of reference data might also play a role in the observed deviance from normality.